 All pupils are encouraged to help organise and support a range of activities to contribute to local and national charities.
 In doing so we feel it is important to raise their awareness that there are people in the world less fortunate, and that people’s practical needs can be met.

 Pupils are regularly involved in various events and themed days to raise funds for worthy local and national causes.
-Last year we supported a number of worthy charities and good causes including WE Day, LEPRA and the NSPCC.
+Last year we supported a number of worthy charities and good causes including the British Heart Foundation and United World Schools.

 Children from all age groups brought in food items as a Harvest donation this year.
-The amount of donations were overwhelming with half given to the elderly at Pelly Court Care Home and half given to the Manna Centre for the Homeless.
+The amount of donations were overwhelming with all produce given to the elderly at Pelly Court Care Home.

 United World Schools

-This year Coopersale Hall will be making the future brighter by helping to build a United World School in Cambodia.
+This year Coopersale Hall have been making the future brighter by helping to build a United World School in Cambodia.
 Along with forty other ISA schools, including fellow Oak-Tree Schools, Coopersale Hall has pledged to raise funds to set up the first school in the remote community of Pong Tek which will have a transformational impact on the whole community.

 Everyone in the village of Pong Tek is currently involved in subsistence agriculture with very few other opportunities available without a basic education.
 There are over 1000 people living in the village and only around 5% can currently read or write.
 The ISA-UWS School will be a first for the community and will instantly provide a life changing opportunity for over 230 out-of-school children.
-UWS have informed the school that the pledges made so far have meant they can move forward with the construction: they have finished the school frame and the first of four classrooms.
-As the pictures below show, they have also purchased a set of desks and are running informal classes for the whole community.
+UWS have informed the school that the pledges made so far have meant they can continue moving forward with the construction.
+As the pictures below show, they have already made a lot of progress.

 Some chosen charities over recent years have been: